EvanVasquez/week8/README.md

 <img src= "red1.gif" >

 Vulnerability #2: Cross-Site Request Forgery (CSRF):
-* When using an html file you can change the information of a person based on a specific web address.
+* When using an html file ("coolbeans.html" in this github)  you can change the information of a person based on a specific web address.
 The attacker just needs to convince the user to open the file.

 <img src= "red2_1.gif">
 <img src= "red2_2.gif">